devsecfranklin/talk-hack-the-universe/shmoo_firetalks/PITCHME.md

 @ul[circles](false)

 - Radio astronomy is the study of<br>celestial objects that give<br>off radio waves.
-  - Often invisible or hidden in<br>electromagnetic spectrum.
+  - Often "invisible" or hidden in<br>electromagnetic spectrum.
 - Optical Astronomy has been around<br>as long as people have been<br>looking at the night sky.
   - RA is much newer.
   - RA is very technology driven.